codio-templates/advanced-javascript/.guides/content/Unit-Test--Jest--aafb/Adding-the-Assessment-9d83.md

 ![General Section](.guides/img/general_jest.png)

 ## The Execution Section
-Leave the `LANGUAGE TYPE` as `Python`.
-In the field `LANGUAGE ASSESSMENT SUBTYPE` select `UnitTest`.
-The `CASE` should be the student file to be tested. **Note**, the student file should be located in the `.guides` folder.
+Set the `LANGUAGE TYPE` as `Custom`.
+The `COMMAND` should include the path of the helper file. **Note**, the helper file should be located in the `.guides` folder.
 The student code and test file need to be in the same directory.
-Use `python3` for the execution of the unit test, and set the working directory to `.guides/`.
-Toggle `ALLOW PARTIAL POINTS` if you want the question to have partial points.
+Use `python3` for the execution of the helper file, and set the working directory to `.guides/`.

 ![Execution Section](.guides/img/execution_jest.png)

 ## The Grading Section
+Toggle `ALLOW PARTIAL POINTS` if you want the question to have partial points.
 If you allow partial points, enter how many total points a student can earn.
 If not, leave `POINTS` as `1`.
-Toggle `ONE ATTEMPT ONLY` if you want to restrict students to one submission.
-To give student rich and immediate feedback, toggle `SHOW ANSWER AND RATIONALE TO STUDENT`.
+Toggle `DEFINED NUMBER OF ATTEMPTS` if you want to restrict students to a number of submissions.
+To give student rich and immediate feedback, toggle `SHOW RATIONALE TO STUDENT` and set the settings accordingly.
 Fill in the box below with a solution, and use [triple back ticks](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks) to create a code block.

 ![Grading Section](.guides/img/grading_jest.png)